 |Previous College:||Wesley '95|

-Bob Healy is his eighth year of his second stint with the Wolverines, after previously assisting on the Wesley staff from 1995-2000.
+Bob Healy is in his 10th year of his second stint with the Wolverines, after previously assisting on the Wesley staff from 1995-2000.
 He was also a member of the men’s lacrosse coaching staff for the Wolverines during that time.

 Since returning to the sidelines at Wesley, he has coached All-Americans at both tight end (Jon Lanouette) and linebacker (Mike Asiedu and Jeff Morgan).
 This season, Healy will work his magic with the Wolverines’ fullbacks.
 Healy left the Wesley staff in 2000 to focus on coaching high school lacrosse, where he has had success at every stop.